Sridhar-MSinDS/Capstone-Project-DATA606/README.md

 vii) Snacks
 viii) Meal Deal food options

-Web scraping not done for Einstein Bros Bagels from "https://dineoncampus.com/UMBC", as the food data in this website is available is not the updated one, and hence data collected manually for this food court.
+Web scraping not done for Einstein Bros Bagels from "https://dineoncampus.com/UMBC", as the food data in this website available is not the updated one, and hence data collected manually for this food court.

+Other food courts data web scraped from this website and the additional data required for further work entered manually.